Malta Historical Society

+The Malta Historical Society is a non-profit society devoted to the recording and disseminating the history of Malta.
+The Alfred Mizzi Foundation currently financially sponsors the organization.

+Founding

-The Malta Historical Society is a society devoted to the history of Malta.
-It was founded in 1950 after a public appeal by professor Arturo Bonnici in Lehen is-Sewwa, the Catholic Action newspaper.
+The Malta Historical Society was founded in 1950 after a public appeal by professor Arturo Bonnici in Lehen is-Sewwa, the Catholic Action newspaper.
+Godfrey Wettinger and Albert Ganado were also founding members.

 Bonnici was subsequently elected the first president.
-Other past presidents include Seraphim Zarb, Vincent Borg, Godfrey Wettinger, Albert Ganado, Stanley Fiorini, Mario Buhagiar, Giovanni Bonello, Roger Ellul Micallef and Theresa Vella.
+Other subsequent presidents include Seraphim Zarb, Vincent Borg, Godfrey Wettinger, Albert Ganado, Stanley Fiorini, Mario Buhagiar, Giovanni Bonello, Roger Ellul Micallef, and Theresa Vella.

-Godfrey Wettinger was also a founding member.